ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

 Running executable
 ```

-Now, we can test authentication and authorization checks being enforced on different actions by sending HTTP requests.
+Now, you can test authentication and authorization checks being enforced on different actions by sending HTTP requests.
-For example, we have used the Unit Tests to test each scenario as follows.
+This example uses the Unit Tests to test each scenario as follows.

 #### Without authentication